World of Sport (British TV programme): Early years

 Eamonn Andrews was the first host and the programme itself was "compiled for Independent Television" by ABC Weekend TV from its Teddington Studios, with the other ITV stations contributing footage of events in their regions.
 Before World of Sport, sports events had been shown across the ITV network on Saturdays as separate programmes.
 From the summer of 1968, after ABC lost its franchise, it was produced by London Weekend Television (LWT) under the ITV Sport banner and hosted by Dickie Davies, who would remain the face of the show until it ended in 1985.
-Because LWT held a weekend-only broadcast franchise, Thames Television produced bank holiday (i.e. Monday) editions, which went out as Bank Holiday Sport and later Bank Holiday Sports Special, but still presented by Davies.
 Other World of Sport presenters were Fred Dinenage, Steve Rider and Jim Rosenthal.
+Bob Colston read the classified results and he and John Tyrrel, who read the horse racing results, were the regular results announcers throughout the duration of World of Sport, although from 1983, Elton Welsby began alternating with Colston.

+Because LWT held a weekend-only broadcast franchise, Thames Television produced bank holiday editions, which were renamed Bank Holiday Sport and later Bank Holiday Sports Special.
+They were also generally presented by Davies, with Steve Rider occasionally presenting a bank holiday edition.

-STV and Grampian sometimes opted out and showed their own version, billed as Scotsport Special.
-Presented by Arthur Montford, Scotsport Special did include some live coverage from England of events which were often not shown in their entirety due to the regional sporting events taking place in Scotland.
+STV and Grampian sometimes opted out and showed their own version, billed as Scotsport Special which was presented by Arthur Montford from the STV studios in Glasgow, Scotsport Special did include some live coverage from England of events which were often not shown in their entirety due to the regional sporting events taking place in Scotland.
 Scotsport Special was also aired on Cup Final day, when the Scottish Cup Final was taking place on the same day as the Wembley event, with the Wrestling also being moved from its pre-lunchtime slot on Cup Final days back to the expected 16:00 slot in Scotland.

-The 500th edition was transmitted on 7 September 1974, while the 1000th edition was transmitted on 16 June 1984.
+The 500th edition was transmitted on 7 September 1974, and the 1000th edition was transmitted on 16 June 1984.